Seeding Cultural Treasures Request for Proposals (RFP)

 - Attend grantee onboarding/kickoff and annual grantee convenings.

 - Participate in Developmental Evaluation (DE) activities related to Seeding Cultural Treasures (SCT) programming throughout the grant period.

 - Organizations with current annual budgets with expenses less than $500,000.

-If you are interested in the program but are currently not a 501(c)(3) or fiscally sponsored organization, we will still accept your submission to participate in the program on the condition that if selected, you become fiscally sponsored within 60 days of notification of your selection.
-Propel and Springboard for the Arts are two organizations you could engage with for fiscal sponsorship.
-For details, see the FAQ.
+If you are interested in applying but are not currently a 501(c)(3) or fiscally sponsored organization, we will still accept your submission to participate in the program on the condition that if selected, you become fiscally sponsored within 60 days of notification of your selection.

 RFP Review Process